Easter Oreo (and other cookies) HQ

 Now, onto Cookie Molds

 You can hand-dip, or use a mold for perfect edges.
 The ECG is a bit Type A+ so she always uses a mold.
 They're cheap, and make the Chocolate Covered cookies uniform, and uber shiny.
 Use the classic plain mold if you plan to drizzle with chocolate and sprinkles, attach a royal icing decoration, or for using transfers or icing sheets (more about that later).
 Or use any of the embellished molds for fun raised patterns that you can mold in contrasting colors (simply stir any oil based candy color into melted white coating) or paint with Paints formulated for chocolate after unmolding.
 MOST IMPORTANTLY, ditch the Craft Store Candy Melts.
-Use any Compound Chocolate Coating wafers by Merckens, or Clasen.
+Use any Compound Chocolate Coating wafers on our site.
 They don't require tempering, just melt them in the microwave on 15 second intervals, and mold, and they taste divine!

 Here's The Coatings, Candy Color, and Paints: